binodh97/binodh97/README.md

 </p>

-- 🔭 I’m currently working on Freelance Thanks for dropping by!
-I like to Code and Learn to build the next generation applications.
+- 🔭 I am a Associate Software Engineer and I like to Code and Learn to build the next generation applications.All coding projects are build from the ground up and for my learnings.I wanna to solve real-life problems with code.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Software Engineeering at IJSE.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Coding
 - 💬 Ask me about anything : +94 76 73 54 533